Google Drive Receipt Scanning

 In Canada, you must register for a GST/HST account once your taxable revenue exceeds $30,000 over four consecutive calendar quarters.
 NorthOS includes a Tax Threshold Tracker that monitors your income, providing alerts before you hit the CRA limit to ensure you stay on top of your GST/HST obligations without the stress.

-NorthOS automatically organizes your business income and expenses to match CRA T2125 categories — so when tax season arrives, your records are already sorted.
-Support for T776 (Real Estate Rentals) is in development.
+NorthOS automatically organizes your business income and expenses to match CRA T2125 categories, so when tax season arrives, your records are already sorted.
+It also supports T776 (Real Estate Rentals), including rental income, expenses, and CCA tracking for landlords.

-NorthOS is built around the GST/HST Quick Method — the CRA-approved simplified remittance approach available to most businesses under $400,000 in annual taxable sales.
-Instead of tracking every individual ITC, you remit a flat percentage of gross revenue.
-Your remittance is calculated automatically every time you log income.
-For complex tax situations, we always recommend working with a Canadian accountant — NorthOS makes sure your records are organized and ready when you need them.
+NorthOS supports both the Quick Method and the Regular Method: you choose which one applies to your situation.
+The Quick Method is a CRA-approved simplified remittance approach available to most businesses under $400,000 in annual taxable sales; instead of tracking every individual ITC, you remit a flat percentage of gross revenue.
+The Regular Method tracks your actual ITCs and may suit businesses with significant input costs.
+Either way, your remittance is calculated automatically every time you log income.
+For complex tax situations, we always recommend working with a Canadian accountant.
+NorthOS makes sure your records are organized and ready when you need them.

 NorthOS analyzed data from ISED Canada, Statistics Canada, and 1,045 surveyed Canadians.
 Alberta and BC lead the country in business density.
 See where your province ranks.